A Custom-Built Platform to Unify Multiple Services and Automate Property Listings

 The Results

-The new platform replaced multiple separate websites with a single, cohesive system.
+The new platform launched and the team took to it quickly.
 Property management that previously required manual duplication across three systems now runs automatically.
-The internal team can create and edit pages, manage listings, and maintain brand consistency without development support.
+The internal team can create and edit pages, manage listings, and maintain brand consistency without any development support.

-Post-launch, only one issue required a fix – a strong indicator of the build quality and the thoroughness of the pre-launch testing process.
-The reduced aftercare burden freed the team to focus on the next phase of growth rather than ongoing maintenance.
+Post-launch, only one issue required a fix in the first three months – that’s a meaningful indicator of build quality and the thoroughness of testing before go-live.
+The reduced aftercare burden freed the team to focus on growth rather than maintenance.